kilpatty/react-user-focus/README.md

 ## Demo & Examples

 Live demo - To see a live demo of this component, visit my website: [SeanKilgarriff.com](https://seankilgarriff.com).
-Open up the console in developer tools, and type AmIFocused?() into the console.
+Open up the console in developer tools, and type amIFocused() into the console.

 To build the examples locally, run: